deyohong/UNFS/README.md

 for name starting with /dev/.

-Note that to use UNVMe driver for NVMe devices, run the setup script once:
+To use UNVMe driver for NVMe devices, run the setup script once:

     $ unvme_setup

-The following UNFS unit tests are available:
+The following UNFS unit tests may be run from source directory:

     $ test/unfs_rmw_test
     $ test/unfs_tree_test
     $ wiredtiger/unfs_wt_test

-The following UNFS commands are available:
+The following UNFS commands are available (in /usr/local/bin):

     unfs_format     - Format UNFS filesystem
     unfs_check      - Scan and validate UNFS filesystem nodes